MileHacker Logo

 Local SIM Cards & Internet

 MPT, Atom, and MyTel are main providers.
-Local SIM cards are generally available at the airport by showing a passport registration.
+Local SIM cards are generally available at the airport using your passport registration.

 Current Connectivity Landscape